-How to wash a sheepskin: You can wash a sheepskin in a normal washing machine with your usual washing powder at a low temperature.
+Wash sheepskin in a normal washing machine with your usual washing powder at a low temperature.
 Afterwards tumble dry at a low temperature.
-Your sheepskin will come up like new.
+Give it a brush with a wide-toothed comb or pet brush and your sheepskin will come up like new.

 How To Wash A Sheepskin:

 - Set the washing machine at a low temperature – 30°C or lower.
-Your machine might have a WOOL setting, this will work well.
+Your machine might have a WOOL setting which will work well.

 - Use a small amount of Biological or Non-Biological Washing Powder.